-The Nevada Department of Health and Human Services (DHHS) would like to extend its gratitude to all those involved in this project, including the Advisory Committee on Problem Gambling; DHHS Bureau of Behavioral Health Wellness and Prevention (BHWP) staff, Kim Garcia; Strategic Planning Survey respondents, and individuals who participated in key informant strategic planning interviews.
+The Department of Health and Human Services (DHHS) would like to extend its gratitude to all those involved in this project, including the Advisory Committee on Problem Gambling; DHHS Bureau of Behavioral Health Wellness and Prevention (BHWP) staff, Kim Garcia; Strategic Planning Survey respondents, and individuals who participated in key informant strategic planning interviews.

-All those that participated in this project were instrumental in identifying needs, generating ideas on how to meet those needs, and discussing how to best align problem gambling services within Nevada's larger health and human service system.
-Your dedication to improving problem gambling services and supporting the health of individuals, families, and communities was evident in the effort you put forth.
-Our combined effort has produced a strategic plan that builds upon our accomplishments and steers us to ever-improving outcomes.
+All of you who participated in this project were instrumental in identifying needs, generating ideas on how to meet those needs, and discussing how to best align problem gambling services within Nevada's larger health and human service system.
+Your dedication to improving problem gambling services and supporting the health of individuals, families, and communities has been demonstrated by all the effort you put forth.
+Our effort has produced a strategic plan that builds upon our accomplishments and steers us to ever-improving outcomes.